CrystalZBY/MoLab-202509-CrystalZBY/Final Project/Mood Tracker/README.md

 ## Question
 - AI told me to use Foundation for JSON, which is different from the sample code using @Observable class Document, @Environment to share data model, and struct Model.
 What are the differences?

-## Next
+## Iterations
-- Need to understand JSON more.
+### 20251106: done with MoodSelectView & JSON storing & showing history